ADeepTech/coding-exercises/Architecture/02. Idempotency/Readme.md

 Idempotency is a simple idea that has far reaching consequences.
 If understood and applied correctly, it allows us to build highly fault tolerant and systems where retries are always safe.
 From a software engineering definition, idempotency should be thought of as:

+> Same operation is run multiple times without an impact on subsequent runs.
-> The same input gives the same output
+> The same input will always provide same output

-In practice, there are a variety of situations to understand and consider.
+## In practise

+From a RESTful service standpoint, for an operation (or service call) to be idempotent, clients can make that same call repeatedly while producing the same result.
+In other words, making multiple identical requests has the same effect as making a single request.

+For an API doing transactions, need to support for idempotency for users safely retrying requests without accidentally performing the same operation twice.

 ## Needed Tools